judithbergada/CASPR/docs/pages/tutorial.md

 ## User Case 1: Analysis of a CRISPR Screen Using pgRNAs

-This example shows how to analyse a CRISPR screen with the following features:
+This user case shows how to analyse a CRISPR screen with the following features:

 * Library of **pgRNAs**
 * Two time points: week zero and week four